core-wg/oscore/draft-ietf-core-object-security.md

 |0 0 0|h|k|  n  |    kid (if any) ...
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~
-{: #fig-option-value title="OSCORE Option Value" artwork-align="center"}
+{: #fig-option-value title="Object-Security Value" artwork-align="center"}

-* The first byte (the flag byte) encodes a set of flags and the length of the Partial IV parameter.
+* The first byte (= the OSCORE flag byte) encodes a set of flags and the length of the Partial IV parameter.
     - The three least significant bits, n, encode the Partial IV length + 1.
 If n = 0 then the Partial IV is not present in the compressed COSE object.
 The value n = 7 is reserved.
     - The fourth least significant bit is the kid flag, k: it is set to 1 if the kid is present in the compressed COSE object.
     - The fifth least significant bit is the Context Hint flag, h: it is set to 1 if the compressed COSE object contains a Context Hint, see {{context-hint}}.